jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-04-rdbms-fundamentals-second-normal-form.md

 | 3 | 5 | 0545289599 |
 | 4 | 5 | 0395978351 |

+*Additionally, let's add a unique key on ISBN.*

 So there you go.
 Take a look at your tables.
-If you find two columns, and one of those columns depends on the other, then you have a 2NF problem!
+If you find two columns, and one of those columns depends on the other &mdash; if one column changes then the other column would also be forced to change &mdash; then you have a **second normal form** violation!